All of us love fashion. Every bits and piece of clothing that we put on our body is essentially a fashion choice.

 - Earlier, celebrities used sunglasses to look anonymous.

 - Hilary Clinton with her pantsuits played a role in inspiring others from a society obsessed with stereotypical women.

 - Chelsea Boot was first made especially for Queen Victoria.

 - Ever since Nirvana singer brought flannel to the forefront of fashion, its been trend-proof wardrobe staple.
 Especially plaid flannel!
 A true 90s wardrobe staple!

-- Strap bags were first introduced by Coco Chanel.
+- Coco Chanel introduced the first strap bag.
 Basically, Gabrielle modernised the whole world.

 Companies and designers